4 More Days For Lower Columbia Springers

 “Kind of reminds me of last year, a lot of similarities, but not identical,” stated Ryan Lothrop, WDFW Columbia manager.

-Both catch rates and sportfishing effort so far have been below preseason modeling, according to ODFW’s Jeff Whisler, but managers expect those to pick up.
+Both catch rates and sportfishing effort so far have been below preseason modeling, according to ODFW’s Geoff Whisler, but managers expect those to pick up.

 “Conditions are good, river conditions are good.
 When the fish show up, we expect catch to increase,” Whisler said.